Cambodian Uprising (1840–1841): Cult of Achar Tieng

 When the Siamese were contemplating taking control over Cambodia, an unexpected event happened.
 In March 1841, a Khmer Buddhist monk in his thirties named Achar Tieng or Echar Tieng, who had earlier studied Buddhism in Bangkok, declared himself an independent Neak Sel or holy man in Srey Santhor.
-Achar Tieng posed himself as a magic sorceror, attracting 8,000 followers in the area, becoming a rising political force in Cambodia.
+Achar Tieng posed himself as a magic sorcerer, attracting 8,000 followers in the area, becoming a rising political force in Cambodia.
 Every morning, Achar Tieng would practice archery shooting towards the sun.
 His goal was to shoot down the sun.
 Once a week, his followers would gather around Achar Tieng, drinking the enchanted coconut water, which they believed could cure diseases.
 Achar Tieng did not pledge alliance to Siam nor Vietnam, remaining independent.
 Emergence of Achar Tieng posed a problem to the Siamese, who sought to take control over whole Cambodia.

 One Khmer Oknha, Oknha Thireach Sator Sau the governor of Anlong Reach, became a follower of Achar Tieng and second leader of the cult.
 Tieng ordered Oknha Thireach Sator to bring the enchanted spear along with the followers to perform sacrificial rituals and struck the spear at Sandaek (Batheay district), commanding that the followers should let no one to take out the spear.
 Oknha Thireach Sator and the followers then built houses to surround the spear, stored with weapons, ammunitions and the enchanted water.
 As the cult of Achar Tieng escalated, Oknha Dechou Ros the Sdach Tranh governor of Kampong Svay commanded Oknha Sen Sangkream the governor of Srey Santhor to investigate.
 Oknha Sen Sangkream sent his delegate to visit the camp of Achar Tieng, declaring that the Kampong Svay governor had commanded Achar Tieng to submit to Ang Duong and his followers to be conscripted to fight the Vietnamese.
 Achar Tieng and his followers apparently refused.
 Followers of the cult then plundered Srey Santhor, taking some weapons and injuring Oknha Sen Sangkream.
 Also, Oknha Chet commanded Oknha Thireach Sator to report but Thireach Sator refused, saying he was busy worshipping the holy spear.